sourmash-bio/branchwater/app/templates/faq.md

 There is a 5 MB file size limit for branchwater queries.

+## What is the "Minimum Containment" box during search?

+By default, branchwater restricts matches to metagenomes with at least 10% of the k-mers in your query sketch present in the metagenome sketch.
+This corresponds to a "minimum containment" of 0.1 and an estimated ANI (Average Nucleotide Identity) of ~90%.
+You can filter the results table by containment or ANI for increased specificity.
+For example, you may be interested in restricting ANI to 95% or higher to see ~species-level matches for microbial genome queries.
+Restricting the minimum containment during the search step can reduce the search time for queries with very large numbers of metagenome matches.
+This is particularly likely to occur for common human-associated microbes, such as those in the gut microbiome.

 ## Where can I get information on what is in the branchwater database?

 The branchwater API server provides a `stats` endpoint that returns summary information (in JSON) about the current database content; you can access it at https://branchwater-api.jgi.doe.gov/metadata/stats.